NIVEDHITHANINOKUMAR/NAAN-MUDHALVAN_NIVEDHITHA-N_5043_LICET/README.md

 # MusicApp

-MusicApp is a web application built with Django for managing and sharing music tracks.
+MusicApp is a web application built with Django for managing and sharing music tracks.It contains various audios from numerous languages.

 ## Features